 - Significant parental conflict or

 - Significant distress for the child

 - Frequent motions are filed or the police are called for non threatening incidents

 - When the parties have made allegations against each other

-Then parenting coordination is the only service that should be considered.
+Parenting coordination services should be the only service considered.
 To recommend co-parenting counseling under these circumstances is to flush the parent’s time and money down the toilet.
 The only cases appropriate for co-parenting counseling are the mildly conflicted co-parents.